 “I have a lot of relationships existing with senators, with members of the House of Representatives.
 So, I’ll certainly renew those and strengthen those and build on those to advocate for our interests.”Alberta representative to the US James Rajotte

 Crestview is Rajotte’s first hire since taking his new job.
 The firm, headquartered in Ottawa, expanded to Washington in June 2019.
 This is its first registration under the Foreign Agents Registration Act (the firm has represented the Canadian American Business Council on trade issues since September 2019 under the domestic Lobbying Disclosure Act and registered for beleaguered cruise company Carnival in May 2020).

 Greenwood, the firm’s Washington director, is a former chief of staff for the US Embassy in Canada and currently serves as CEO of the Canadian American Business Council.
-In collaboration with Quebec’s delegate-general in New York, Catherine Loubier, to launch North America Rebounds, an initiative designed to unite businesses on both sides of the border against protectionist measures such as the aluminium tariff.
+In collaboration with Quebec’s delegate-general in New York, Catherine Loubier, she recently launched North American Rebound, an initiative designed to unite businesses on both sides of the border against protectionist measures such as the aluminium tariff.